dpoarch/Motley-Fool-GlobalTech-Developer-Interview-Project/README.md

 ```
 ## [Optional]

-Use This url apache has custom PORT_NUMBER, Just replace the `PORT_NUMBER` from the url.
+This url has custom PORT_NUMBER, and you can just replace the `PORT_NUMBER` in the url.
 ```

  http://localhost:PORT_NUMBER/Motley-Fool-GlobalTech-Developer-Interview-Project/